microprediction/offline/README.md

 ## offline
-A model repository that updates itself using github actions
+A model repository that conducts tests.

 ### What it does

  - Schedules a github action that ...
+ - Runs the model to check that it is working...
  - Updates some parameters and saves them, then
+ - Deployed the updated model.
  - Commits the parameter file to the master branch

 In this way the repository will always contain up to date parameters